Updated: Jun 7

 Foundations Can Contain Additional Nutrients

-There are many different types of makeup foundation, from liquid to mousse, sticks, and so on.
-It is possible to find the right formula for your skin type.
+There are many different types of makeup foundation, from liquid to mousse, sticks, etc. It is possible to find the right formula for your skin type.
 When going for a higher-priced brand in a department store, you can usually get a product sample of the color and type of formula you are leaning toward, so you can try it before buying.
 Drug store brands do not have that option.
 The most important thing about foundation makeup is the results on your skin.
 The right product for you will create a smooth finish that wears well throughout the day and into the night.
 Your foundation should not separate, peel or lift away from the skin.
 Some foundations, like oil-based, are naturally heavier, while a water-based foundation is lighter and easier to apply.
-Any foundation type you use can be applied just enough for even coverage or layered to cover dark spots or blemishes.
-The only foundation type that is not easily blendable is silicone-based which is applied using an airbrush tool.
+Any foundation type you use can be applied enough for even coverage or layered to cover dark spots or blemishes.
+The only foundation type that is not easy to blend is silicone-based which is applied using an airbrush tool.
 Once you spray on the foundation, there is no room for blending.
-Airbrush is a skill in itself. #foundationtypes #flawlessmakeuptips #lovetheskinyouarein #airbrushmakeup
+Airbrush is a skill in itself.

 More to come soon! #beautyismorethanskindeep